juhaj77/VisualChat/README.md

 # VisualChat
 Channel members can edit the shared view and share files.
-Workspace has draggable working area.
-You can create moveable sticky notes, add HTML code to the selected location, or upload images to the background in the selected location.
-All data is stored in Mongo DB. ___The workspace opens when a channel is selected___.
-Functionality can be found in context menus.
-Smooth animated user experience.
+The workspace features a draggable working area, where you can create movable sticky notes, insert HTML code at specific locations, or upload background images.
+All data is stored in MongoDB. ___The workspace opens when a channel is selected___.
+Functionality is accessed through context menus, providing a smooth and animated user experience.
 ## try app:
 [app on Render](https://visualchat.onrender.com)
 Test users are:
 ___`username:testuser password:testuser`___ and ___`username:testuser2 password:testuser2`___
-Or You can create your own.
-Using Google login app creates username from gmail address. ___A new channel must be created for a new user in order to try out app features___. ___Firefox is slow___ with react-spring animations...
+Or you can create your own.
+Logging in with Google generates a username based on your Gmail address.
+A new channel must be created for each new user in order to try out the app's features.
+Firefox performs slowly with react-spring animations...

 example use case:
 ![Image of note view](https://github.com/juhaj77/VisualChat/blob/master/images/UI.png)